mandersogit/py-openskills/README.md

-# Py-OpenSkills (Work in Progress)
+# Py-OpenSkills

-Py-OpenSkills is an in-progress **Python reimplementation** of the OpenSkills CLI.
-The goal is to deliver a fully compatible skills manager for Claude Code and other AI coding agents while aligning with Python tooling and packaging.
+Py-OpenSkills is the **Python reimplementation** of the OpenSkills CLI.
+It provides a fully compatible skills manager for Claude Code and other AI coding agents while aligning with Python tooling and packaging.
 Legacy Node/TypeScript sources now live under `legacy-typescript/` so the root of the repo reflects the Python work while still keeping the original implementation available for reference.

-**Status:** Expect breaking changes and incomplete command coverage while the Python CLI is built out.
-Commands, flags, and folder layouts are being kept consistent with the original Node release to keep migration simple.
+**Status:** Pre-1.0 alpha, packaged for an initial PyPI release (`0.1.0`).
+Commands, flags, and folder layouts are kept consistent with the original release to keep migration simple.

+**Authorship:** Built on the original OpenSkills work by **Numman Ali**; the Python port was created by **OpenAI Codex** under **Matt Anderson's** supervision, with contributions from **Matt Anderson**.

 ---